-The Council's Risk Management Strategy requires to the Corporate Strategic Risk Register to be reviewed on an annual basis.
+The Council's Risk Management Strategy requires the Corporate Strategic Risk Register to be reviewed on an annual basis.
 The Register contains details of major identified risks, which could affect the Council's ability to achieve its priorities during the financial year.
 These include:

-- A reduction in/elimination of grant funding from external bodies including Surrey County Council - Fluctuations in the property market affecting rental income generated from the Council's property portfolio. - Adverse service planning conditions and/or significant loss of income resulting from changes in national economic conditions beyond the Council's control including the effects of welfare reforms, government and other external funding and other legislation and regulations.
+- A reduction in/elimination of grant funding from external bodies including Surrey County Council - Adverse service planning conditions and/or significant loss of income resulting from changes in national economic conditions beyond the Council's control including the effects of welfare reforms, government and other external funding and other legislation and regulations including BREXIT. - Services not delivered due to failure of major contractor. - Failure to comply with statutory duties or other legal responsibilities including those arising from legislation resulting in claims being made against the Council and damage to reputation.